-On this page, I started – back in 2014 – to write down all the products that made their way into my home despite being made in China.
-This list stayed short for many years, and I can’t deny how well I shopped and how much it made a difference.
-I inspired many people around me to shop local and to stay away from made in China.
+So, I started – back in 2014 – to write down all the products that made their way into my home despite being made in China.
+This list stayed short for many years, and I can’t deny how well I shopped and how much of a difference it made in my life.
+Plus, I inspired many people around me to shop local and to stay away from “crap made in China”.

 Year of 2014: 5+